 - Work 4.5 hours in one day to earn $100

 Apps such as Shipt and Instacart pay you to pick up grocery orders and deliver them to people’s homes.
-You need to be at least 18 years old and have a smartphone, valid driver’s license, auto insurance and a reliable vehicle — plus be able to lift about 40 pounds.
+You need to be at least 18 years old and have a smartphone, a valid driver’s license, auto insurance and a reliable vehicle — plus be able to lift about 40 pounds.

-Shipt says you can earn anywhere between $16 to $22 an hour.
+Various sources cite hourly Shipt wages between $12 to $22 an hour.
 There’s the potential to earn even more when you factor in tips.